dburkhardt/viash_web/content/docs/reference_config/platform-nextflow.md

 ## id \[string\]

-Every platform can be given a specific `id` that can later be referred to explicitly when running or building the viash component.
+Every platform can be given a specific `id` that can later be referred to explicitly when running or building the Viash component.

 ## image \[string\], tag/version \[string\] and registry \[string\]

-If no image attributes are configured, viash will use the auto-generated image name from the Docker platform:
+If no image attributes are configured, Viash will use the auto-generated image name from the Docker platform:

     [<namespace>/]<name>:<version>